pablogs9/husarnet-docs/docs/tutorial-docker.md

 ## Summary

 Having followed the steps above, a shell inside of the container should be spawned.
 You can now use the client as if you were on a native system.

+### Disclaimer

+It is possible that client inside of a container might not have access to hostnames of other devices in the network.
+This is caused by unwritable ```/etc/hosts```.

+In this case, you will have to use the IPv6 addresses to communicate with other devices.
+This does not affect hostnames visible by other devices - they can still communicate with the containerized client using its hostname.